The photograph is often a by-product of putting my family in challenging situations; it helps us start to talk about the difficult things…

 We all take family photographs, but few are naturalistic or, in any real sense, documentary.
 We learn from an early age how to pose for the camera.
 The family album is not so much a history as an aspirational myth.
 It is a world of unending holidays, fancy meals, hanging out with friends… and always, always happy.
 But the conventions of family photography are such that few of us think of it in this way.
 It is just something we do.

 Over the past four decades, the British artist Colin Gray has made very different family photographs.
 In them he stages events played out by his parents, not as they happen but in carefully constructed tableaux.
 While these are posed, they have little in common with the conventional family album.
 Some are whimsical, some poignant, some dark, some fantastical.
-Together, they build a perceptive portrait not simply of Ron and Rene Gray, but of the relationship of parents one with the other, and to their children.
+Together, they build a perceptive portrait not simply of Ron and Rene Gray, but of the relationship of parents one with the other, and to their child.

 When he began in the 1980s, art photography in Britain was in the grip of postmodern theory.
 Ironically, while this theory tended to emphasise the contingent and relativistic nature of art and meaning, those in the cultural elite adopted a surprisingly hard line on what was and was not appropriate to the cultural canon.
-Photographing your Mum and Dad was not among the approved subjects, being considered far too homely to constitute serious art.
+Photographing your mum and dad was not among the approved subjects, being considered far too homely to constitute serious art.
 Thus, by taking the path less travelled, Colin Gray began a body of work with few peers; one which has spanned a generation bringing him to the age his father was when the series began.

 The images depict a curiously public intimacy, as aspects of family life not usually discussed outside the home (or even in it) become not simply representations of specific people, but meditations upon the complex nature of parenting and the domestic dynamic.
 This is reflected in the way Colin talks about his two doughty subjects, sometimes using the familiar ‘Mum and Dad’, sometimes the more formal description of ‘my mother and my father’ and, as the years pass and everyone ages, as one adult to another by their personal names: Rene and Ron.